Call for contributions

 - Author: We are looking for articles on very diverse topics including but not limited to politics and society, economics, science and technology, and human sciences, provided they are clear, original, rigorous, well-explained and may interest a large public.
 We take care of translating the articles.
 If you are interested in writing articles for us, please take a close look at the instructions for authors for more details.

 - Reviewer: Each article gets reviewed by at least two people, one "specialist" and one "non-specialist".
-They get access to the working version of this article on our collaboration platform and should leave both specific and general comments about it, or even suggestions for improvement.
-The “non-specialist” should in particular focus on the accessibility and readability of the article while the “specialist” should focus on the rigor and accurateness of the content.
+The “non-specialist” focusses in particular on the accessibility and readability of the article while the “specialist” focusses on the rigor and accurateness of the content.
 The authors do not know the identity of the reviewers until the end of the process.

 - Translator: Translators are a central piece of Kinea's publishing process and they are fully credited for their work.
 When realistic, we expect from translators to do a little bit of research: to make sure that technical terms get correctly translated and to provide, when possible, alternative links and references in the target language.
 To ensure the best quality in every language, our translators are remunerated.